 This is one of the more commonly diagnosed conditions in children.
-Now, some parents look to place their children on medication when it becomes a severe issue, but there are alternatives to this.
+Now, some parents start to place their children on medication when it becomes a severe issue, but there are alternatives to this.
 You can talk to a therapist for the situation and map out a game plan for how to work with your child and the child behavior disorders.
-The most common characteristics of attention deficit hyperactivity disorder, or ADHD, includes inattention and the ability to concentrate on a single task, have a short fuse and prove impulsive, plus continually moving around and the inability to sit still.
-This becomes more apparent inside of the classroom, as a child can struggle focusing on certain topics or sitting in a chair without talking to another student.
+The most common characteristics of attention deficit hyperactivity disorder, or ADHD, include inattention and the ability to concentrate on a single task, having a short fuse and proving impulsive, plus continually moving around and the inability to sit still.
+This becomes more apparent inside the classroom, as a child can struggle focusing on certain topics or sitting in a chair without talking to another student.
 It is important to talk about the situation with your child’s teacher and see exactly what is going on and what their observations are.

 CD for short, many children who are labeled as ‘bad kids’ often fall under this, simply because of their actions for breaking rules and their desire to almost always go against the wishes of an authority figure.
-Around five percent of children over the age of 10 are thought to have CD, although this is often connected to ADHD as well.
-This is a situation that can occur in both boys and girls, but boys are four times as likely to develop CD than girls.
-When you go in for parent conferences, it is always important to talk to the teacher about the actions of your child.
-There might be certain things they do that just are not what you might see them do at home.
-Some conditions and behavior elements you need to look out for in your youth self report include a high truancy rate, the likelihood of doing drugs, alcohol and cigarettes at a young age, generally disobeying you and other authority individuals, lying all of the time and even suicidal tendencies.
-On top of this, they are likely to start fights with others, start fires, steal, break into houses and even be aggressive to animals.
+Around five percent of children over the age of 10 are likely to start fights with others, start fires, steal, break into houses and even be aggressive to animals.
 They also have an almost complete lack of feeling to others they hurt.
 All of these can lead to rather serious conditions and is something you need to look out for.
 If you notice any of these tendencies, you need to discuss the situation with not only your child’s teacher but also the school counselor in order to develop a course of action for what is going on.

 There are different risk factors at play when it comes to the development of these particular conditions.
 While some children are just more prone to these kinds of outbursts and inability to focus, there are generally some situational issues that play a huge role in the evolution of the disorder.
 For starters, boys are far more likely to suffer from ODD, ADHD and CD.
-There really is no reasoning or genetic link between this and why boys are more likely, although it might have something to do with their upraising and the kind of attention boys and girls receive.
-However, there is no true fact between why boys are more likely to experience this than girls.
+There really is no reasoning or genetic link between this and why boys are more likely to have them, although it might have something to do with their upraising and the kind of attention boys and girls receive.
 Beyond gender, there are birth problems that can lead to a child’s mental ability not developing as quickly or at least differently from normal.
 Premature births and low birth weights are often linked to these behavior problems.
 The family life can play a very large role in how a child develops and the creation of these particular conditions.
 A child is more likely to display these conditions of behavior problems in a dysfunctional family than in one that communicates properly and has exceptional interactions with one another.
 Domestic violence, parental substance abuse, poverty and other conditions and situations can ultimately lead to the development of these child behavior disorders.
 Lastly, learning difficulties and brain development both have an impact on how a child develops and the creation of these behavior issues.
 The area of the brain that treats control is going to be less active in a child with ADHD, which can cause learning difficulties, problems with writing, math and other situations in school.

 If you believe your child is suffering from one (or multiple) problems, you need to have it properly diagnosed.
 Now, this does not mean you need to hop them up on medications instantly.
 Instead, it simply is going to clearly outline the problem and you can then develop a way to handle the situation.
 The best way to have your child diagnosed is to take them into a psychologist, child psychiatrist or a pediatrician.
 A child doctor is able to diagnose the condition, although when it comes to treating them, you are going to be better off going to some sort of a therapist.
 When you visit such a medical professional it is going to consist of interviews with not only you but your child and even the teachers, as they can provide insight into the situation that you simply are not able to provide.
 The therapist is going to go through a youth self report and determine what exactly is causing the problem and what you can do about it.